autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/ground-lidar-calibration/index.md

     ```

-The mapping_based_sensor_kit.launch.xml launch file for tutorial_vehicle should be this:
+The ground_plane_sensor_kit.launch.xml launch file for tutorial_vehicle should be this:

 ??? note "Sample ground_plane_sensor_kit.launch.xml for tutorial_vehicle"